anvilproject/anvil-portal/content/learn/investigators/setting-up-lab-accounts.md

 >As discussed, when a Terra Billing Project is created, Terra creates a “twin” GCP Billing Project and associates it with the Terra Billing Project’s Google Billing Account.
 The “twin” GCP Billing Projects are used to scope individual budgets on their Google Billing Account.

-You can create multiple budgets on a Google BIlling Account.
+You can create multiple budgets on a Google Billing Account.
 This guide recommends creating a budget for every “twin” Google Billing Project on the Google Billing Account.

 **To create a budget For each Terra Billing Project:**

-1. Sign in to the Google Cloud console by navigating to <https://cloud.google.com/> and selecting “Sign in.”
+1. Sign in to the Manage billing accounts page in the Google Cloud Console.

-1. Navigate to <https://console.cloud.google.com/billing> (or select **“Billing”** from the top left navigation menu).
+   <button-link href="https://console.cloud.google.com/billing" target="_blank">Sign in to GCP Manage Billing Accounts</button-link>
 1. Select your lab from the **“Select an organization”** dropdown.
 1. In the list of billing accounts, select the account you wish to add alerts for.
 1. In the left navigation, select “**Budgets and Alerts”**